-Kitchen Design Stories: Kitchen Refresh with Oak Cabinetry
+Kitchen Love Stories: Kitchen Refresh with Oak Cabinetry

 "One of the most important features of this new home is the relatable and comfortable kitchen," explained kitchen designer, Megan Dent of Mingle Showroom in Plymouth, MN.
 "The kitchen is the hub of activity for this family of four and having a welcoming space where everyone feels "at home" was of top priority.”

 With the open layout of the home, the kitchen and the island are the gathering place for the entire family.
 In the overall design of the kitchen, the island was specifically designed with a two-drawer base on each end to provide storage for school supplies, homework and personal items for both of their school-age children.

 The unique mix of materials and finishes helps set the tone, with white painted cabinetry for the upper cabinetry and gray-stained Oak cabinetry for the lower units.
 "The Smoke stain color on Oak creates an attractive modern look to the more traditional wood grain and texture of Oak, and it made this kitchen feel warm and inviting while the white painted cabinetry makes it feel open and airy."